 Originally, UnionPay required a physical card to complete transactions both offline and online.
 This was the biggest issue with China UnionPay: physical cards with magnetic strips are way less secure than payment options created for online use right from the start, like QR codes.
+You can read about online payment security for mobile apps.
 To not be left behind, UnionPay built a mobile application of its own in 2017 and ventured into QR code payments, pitching against Alipay and WeChat Pay.
 Gaining market share is a struggle, though, since UnionPay’s customers who are paying for products and services online overlap majorly with users of Alipay and WeChat Pay.
 And with both competing services having more experience and focusing on e-commerce, UnionPay falls short.

 Another thing to consider if you’re thinking about integrating UnionPay is that it’s still a credit/debit card provider first and foremost.
 Because of this, its fees are higher than either Alipay or WeChat Pay — 0.8% for merchants (0.7% for banks and 0.1% for UnionPay itself).